-There are tons of definitions for engagement.
+There are tons of definitions and signs of employee engagement.
 And sometimes, the terms employee engagement and job satisfaction are used interchangeably.
-But it’s important to know that employee engagement differs from job satisfaction, which is how happy employees are in their role.
+But it’s important to know that employee engagement differs from job satisfaction, which is how happy employees are in their roles.

 - Commitment: An employee’s intent to stay.

 - Referral: An employee’s willingness to recommend their organization to others.

 - Motivation: An employee’s drive to give their best at work.